31 May 2023

 Expenses of Self-Employment / Business Expenses

-In principal, all commercially justified costs and expenses relating to the business can be deducted, it may include:
+In principal, all commercially justified costs and expenses relating to the business may be deducted and can include:

 • Depreciation and amortization.

-Losses can be offset against other income and eventually carried forward.
+Losses can be offset against other income and be carried forward, subject to applicable limitations.

 General Deductions

-• Charitable contributions, certain insurance premiums and medical expenses not covered by health insurance (all with certain thresholds or within certain limits);
+• Certain insurance premiums and medical expenses not covered by health insurance (all with certain thresholds or within certain limits)

-• The costs of maintenance of real estate: repair costs and re-placement costs (without value-increasing portion), property insurances (e.g. fire-, or natural hazard insurance), third party costs for property management.
+• The costs of maintenance of real estate: repair and replacement costs (without value-increasing portion), property insurances (e.g. fire-, or natural hazard insurance), third party costs for property management.

 • Certain investments into real estate with the purpose to save energy or to protect the environment are treated like maintenance costs.